munificent/craftinginterpreters/book/introduction.md

 ### Snippets

 Since the book contains literally every line of code needed for the implementations, the snippets are quite precise.
-Also, because I try to keep the program in a runnable state even while it's half-implemented, sometimes we add temporary code that is replaced in later snippets.
+Also, because I try to keep the program in a runnable state even when it's half-implemented, sometimes we add temporary code that is replaced in later snippets.

-To address all of that and ensure you can follow along, take the code, and get it running, snippets look like this (though some parts are omitted if not needed):
+A snippet with all the bells and whistles looks like this:

 <div class="codehilite"><pre class="insert-before"><span></span>      <span class="k">default</span><span class="o">:</span>
 </pre><div class="source-file"><em>lox/Scanner.java</em><br>